-Mussoorie: Mussoorie is a hill station which needs no introduction as it is one of the most frequently visited hill station of India.
-Mussoorie is visited by lakhs of tourists throughout the year.
-Mussoorie is set in the foothills of Himalayas in the Dehradun district of Garhwal region in Uttarakhand state.
+Mussoorie: Mussoorie is one of the most visited and most popular hill stations of India.
+Visited by lakhs of tourists throughout the year, Mussoorie is set in the foothills of Himalayas in the Dehradun district of Garhwal region in Uttarakhand state.
 Mussoorie is situated 54kms from Chamba and is set at an elevation of 2005mts above sea level.
-The place is situated amidst green hills and is rich in varied flora and fauna that’s why Mussoorie is also known as ‘queen of the hills’.
-Kempty Falls, the mall road, Bhatta falls, Gunhill and Lal Tibba are some of the popular places nearby Mussoorie.

-Rishikesh: Rishikesh is an ideal spot for white water rafting and camping on the river beach.
-Rishikesh comer under the shivalik range of the Himalayas and the place is also the home of numerous temples.
+Rishikesh: Rishikesh also known as the yoga capital of world is also an ideal spot for white water rafting and camping on the beach of Ganga.
+Rishikesh comer under the shivalik range of the Himalayas and the place is also the home of numerous temples and ashrams.
 It is one of the busiest places of Uttarakhand where lakhs of tourists visit every month throughout the year.
 Rishikesh is situated 59kms from Chamba.

-Dhanaulti: Dhanaulti is situated 27kms from Chamba amidst thick alpine forests of deodar, rhododendron and oak and it offers an atmosphere of perfect peace & tranquility.
+Dhanaulti: Dhanaulti is situated 27kms from Chamba and just 25kms from Mussoorie, amidst thick alpine forests of Deodar, rhododendron and oak and it offers an atmosphere of perfect peace & tranquillity.
 Dhanaulti often brings surprise for the tourists as the beauty of Dhanaulti is yet to be explored and is less popular amongst people.
 The woods, cool environment, scenic valleys, lovely weather and enchanting view of snow capped peaks of majestic Himalayan range makes it an ideal retreat for a relaxed holiday.
-Dhanaulti is situated on the Mussoorie -Chamba route.
-Dhanaulti is a Constituency of State Legislative Assembly (MLA).
-Dhanaulti is situated at an altitude of approximately 2000mts above sea level.
+Located on the Mussoorie -Chamba route, Dhanaulti is situated at an altitude of approximately 2000mts above sea level.
 The popularity of scenic beauteousness of Dhanaulti is now emerging as a travel destination.
-If you want to get away from the crowd and busy markets of Mussoorie, then head towards Dhanaulti.
+If you want to get away from the crowd and busy markets of Mussoorie, then head towards Dhanaulti..

-Uttarkashi: It is perched at an elevation of 1,352mts above sea level at a distance of 87kms from Chamba.
-Uttarkashi is a picturesque spot well connected by motorable roads with major destinations of Uttarakhand state.
+Uttarkashi: Perched at an elevation of 1,352mts above sea level at a distance of 87kms from Chamba, Uttarkashi is a picturesque spot well connected by motorable roads with major destinations of Uttarakhand state.
 It is situated on the banks of the holy Bhagirathi River.
-Uttarkashi houses one of the reputed mountaineering institutes of India i.e. Nehru Institute of Mountaineering.
+Uttarkashi houses the most reputed mountaineering institutes of India i.e. Nehru Institute of Mountaineering.

 Haridwar: Haridwar is situated at an altitude of 295mts above sea level on the banks of the sacred Ganga River.
-It is the gateway to the Char Dhams of Hindus situated in Uttarakhand, namely Badrinath, Kedarnath, Gangotri, Yamunotri.
-Haridwar is also written as Hardwar.
-The meaning of Haridwar in Hindi language means Dwar of Hari or Gateway to God where 'Hari' means god and 'dwar' means gate.
+It is the gateway to the Char Dhams of Hindus situated in Uttarakhand, namely Badrinath, Kedarnath, Gangotri, Yamunotri, also written as Hardwar, The meaning of Haridwar in Hindi language means Dwar of Hari or Gateway to God where 'Hari' means god and 'dwar' means gate.
 Haridwar is visited by lakhs of devotees every month to take a sacred dip in the holy water of Ganga River.
-Kumbh Mela will be celebrated after a long span of 12 years in Haridwar in the year 2010.
+Kumbh Mela is celebrated after a long span of 12 years in Haridwar, the last kumbh at Haridwar was in the year 2010.
 Har-ki-Pauri, Mansa Devi and Chandi Devi are the main attraction of the town.
 Haridwar is situated 81kms from Chamba.